 Clinical Leadership - Clinical leaders are prepare to practice in clinical leadership roles in settings throughout the health care delivery system.
 Note that the MSN courses in this track are only available online.

 Executive Leadership - Executive leaders are prepared to practice in roles such as nurse managers, directors and other leadership roles.
 Note that the MSN courses in this track are only available online.

 Family Nurse Practitioners - The FNP serves as a specialist in the delivery of primary care services to individuals and families in a wide variety of settings.
 Note that the MSN courses in this track are only available in the face to fact setting on Chicago campus.

-Please see the School of Nursing web page for specifics about admission into the MSN programs.
+Please see the School of Nursing and Health Sciences page for specifics about admission into the MSN programs.
 Students must apply to the nursing program first.
 Once admitted into the MSN program, admission into the MBA program is guaranteed.
-After completing the nursing program first, students are allowed to enroll in an accelerated MBA program, eliminating an MBA concentration and one core course, MGMT 500 - Management Theory.
+After completing the nursing program first, students are allowed to enroll in an accelerated MBA program, eliminating an MBA concentration and one core course, MGMT 500: Management Theory.